walkamongus/realmd/README.markdown

 ## Limitations

 This module requires Puppet >= 3.4.0 or Puppet Enterprise >= 3.2 due to it's use of the `contain` function.
-It has only been tested on RHEL/CentOS 7.
+It has only been tested on RHEL/CentOS 7 and Debian Jessie 8